Teneth/ccRepair/README.md

 https://www.biorxiv.org/content/10.64898/2026.02.05.704136v1

 # Dependencies:
-ccRepair is based on the Seurat pipeline in R. GGplot is used for some data visualization.
+For ease of use, ccRepair uses the Seurat pipeline in R. GGplot is used for some data visualization.
 ```
 library(Seurat)
 library(ggplot2)